-We may not be able to control everything that happens to us, but we can control how we respond – and there are lots of ways we can help ourselves feel more motivated.
+We may not be able to control everything that happens to us (or the world), but we can control how we respond – and there are lots of ways we can help ourselves feel more motivated.

-To help us get through the home stretch, here are 8 ways to stay inspired during difficult times.
+So you’re feeling down or deflated, here are eight ways to stay inspired during difficult times.

 1. Make your health a priority

-So try to take steps to boost your immune system (this is especially important during the winter months), eat a balanced diet, and try to get between six and nine hour’s sleep a night.
-Feeling healthy and rested in your body is one of the most important steps to improving your mood and mental health – so take care of yourself and make your physical health a priority.
+Feeling healthy and rested in your body is one of the most important steps to improving your mood and mental health.
+So take care of yourself as best you can and make your physical health a priority.

 2. Focus on what you can control